redkite-labs/redkitecms-docs/book/themes-management.rst

 .. image:: //bundles/alphalemonwebsite/media/manual/img-19.jpg

-The themes panel is divided in two columns, on the left there is rendered the theme in use and on the right column there are displayed the available themes.
+The themes panel is divided in two columns, on the left there is rendered the theme in use and on the right column there are displayed all the available themes.

-All themes provides information about the theme itself, like the theme name, the author and more.
+Each theme provides information about itself, like the theme name, the author and more.

 While the active theme has any command to interact with, all the available themes have three commands placed under each theme: